Chapter Two: 2007

 The American Civil Liberties Union (ACLU) had been unsuccessfully trying to obtain these operating procedures, which were unclassified but designated "For Official Use Only", from the US Department of Defense.
 Jamil Dakwar, an ACLU advocacy director, said he was struck by "the level of detail for handling all kind of situations."
 He was also concerned that detainees were classified according to how much access the Red Cross would be allowed to them, including a "No Access" level.
 The US military had previously promised the Red Cross would be allowed full access to all detainees.

-A Reuters report said that new detainees were "held in near-isolation for the first two weeks to foster dependence on interrogators and `enhance and exploit the disorientation and disorganization felt by a newly arrived detainee in the interrogation process.'"
-But WikiLeaks' analysis noted that Reuters got it wrong: "the 'near-isolation' was to last at least four weeks, not two, and it could be continued indefinitely."
+A Reuters report said that new detainees were "held in near-isolation for the first two weeks to foster dependence on interrogators" and "enhance and exploit the disorientation and disorganization felt by a newly arrived detainee in the interrogation process."
+But WikiLeaks' analysis noted that Reuters got it wrong: the "near-isolation" lasted at least four weeks, not two, and could be continued indefinitely.

 The Center for the Study of Human Rights in the Americas extracted detailed evidence of prisoner abuse found in the SOP releases.
 Their findings for the 2003 and 2004 documents are still posted on WikiLeaks.

-In the weeks after these releases, WikiLeaks tracked down and exposed military personnel at Guantanamo Bay tampering with Wikipedia pages about the release.
-The Gitmo staff deleted information such as prisoner numbers - e.g. Prisoner No. 766, Canadian-born Omar Khadr - and edited other Wikipedia pages such as Cuban leader Fidel Castro’s, who they labeled an "admitted transsexual".
-The New York Times compared this activity to the job of rewriting history which was assigned to Winston Smith, the hero of George Orwell’s 1984.
-A Guantanamo Bay officer denied any of his sailors would do such a thing because "that would be unethical".
+In the weeks after these releases, WikiLeaks tracked down and exposed military personnel at Guantánamo Bay tampering with Wikipedia pages about the release.
+The Guantánamo Bay staff deleted information such as prisoner numbers - e.g. Prisoner No. 766, Canadian-born Omar Khadr - and edited other Wikipedia pages such as Cuban leader Fidel Castro’s, who they labeled an "admitted transsexual".
+The New York Times compared this activity to the job of rewriting history which was assigned to Winston Smith, the hero of George Orwell’s fictional novel "1984".
+A Guantánamo Bay officer denied any of his sailors would do such a thing because "that would be unethical".
 But he admitted that he could not be sure, because anyone can edit Wikipedia pages anonymously.

-He also blasted Wikipedia [Ed: not WikiLeaks] for identifying one sailor in his office by name, who has since received death threats for simply doing his job – posting positive comments on the Internet about Gitmo.
+He also blasted Wikipedia [sic] for identifying one sailor in his office by name, who has since received death threats for simply doing his job – posting positive comments on the Internet about Gitmo.